MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

     }
 }
 ```

-The .Take(3) clause instructs the system to fetch no more than three records, and the OrderByDescending causes the data to come in the correct order (most expensive first).
+The **.Take(3)** clause instructs the system to fetch no more than three records, and **OrderByDescending** causes the data to be in the correct order (most expensive product first).

-If you wanted to get the fourth, fifth and sixth most expensive products without getting the first, second and third, you would use the .Skip clause, passing the number of elements to skip before returning the sample.
-This is often used to fill a page in a grid view, where it is impractical to get all the data to the client at once.
-This paging is shown below:
+If you wanted to get the fourth, fifth, and sixth most expensive products without getting the first, second and third most expensive products, you can add a **.Skip** clause and pass the number of elements that should be skipped before the sample is returned.
+This approach is often used to fill a page in a grid view, where it's impractical to get all the data to the client at one time.
+The following example shows this paging.

 ```cs
 private static async Task TakeAndSkipExampleAsync(Client client)